armadsen/ORSSerialPort/README.md

 *Important Note:* ORSSerialPort relies on Automatic Reference Counting (ARC).
 If you'd like to use it in a non-ARC project, you'll need to open the "Compile Sources" build phase for the target(s) you're using it in, and add the -fobjc-arc flag to the "Compiler Flags" column for ORSSerialPort.m and ORSSerialPortManager.m.
 ORSSerialPort will generate a compiler error if ARC is not enabled.

+As an alternative to including the ORSSerialPort sources in your project directly, you can also use the [CocoaPods](http://cocoapods.org) or [Carthage](https://github.com/Carthage) dependency managers to add ORSSerialPort to your project.
+Another option is to use the included framework project to build ORSSerial.framework which can then be linked to by your app.

 Opening a Port and Setting It Up
 --------------------------------